keirthana/anbox-cloud-docs/howto/aar/deploy.md

 (howto-deploy-aar)=
 # How to deploy an AAR

-An [Anbox Application Registry (AAR)](https://discourse.ubuntu.com/t/application-registry/17761) should be deployed on a single unit.
-After deploying, continue to [configure it](https://discourse.ubuntu.com/t/configure-an-aar/24319) and connect it with all AMS units that you want to synchronise.
+An Anbox Application Registry (AAR) should be deployed on a single unit.
+After deploying, you can continue to configure and connect it with all AMS units that you want to synchronise.

 Use the following commands to deploy an AAR: